 Council acts quickly to remove graffiti to help provide a clean and safe neighbourhood for our residents.
 Residents can help reduce graffiti in our community by reporting it when you see it.

-The quickest way to let us know is online, alternatively you can notify us by phone.
+The quickest way to let us know is online, alternatively you can notify us on:

 p: (08) 8935 9922